-Tempeh is one of the wonders of traditional Indonesian cuisine.
-A very unique ingredient of the country made by the fermentation of soybeans in banana leaves.
+Tempeh is one of the wonders of traditional Indonesian cuisine, made by the fermentation of soybeans in banana leaves.
 The flavor resembles nuts and mushrooms.
 It can be consumed in many ways, the most common being fried tempeh with seasonings.
-Tempeh is an excellent choice for vegetarian and vegan dishes, besides being a probiotic, it is rich in protein and fibre.
+Tempeh is an excellent choice for vegetarian and vegan dishes, besides being a probiotic, it is rich in protein and fiber.

 Super common in Indonesia, Tempeh Orek is fried tempeh, usually cut into small pieces, in a sauce called Kecap Manis.
-The Kecap Manis sauce consists of a sweetened soy syrup made with various ingredients such as chilli, onion, garlic, tamarind juice and kaffir lime leaves.
+The Kecap Manis sauce consists of a sweetened soy syrup made with various ingredients such as chili, onion, garlic, tamarind juice, and kaffir lime leaves.

 As the name says, the dish consists of almost ripe mangoes cut into thin strips covered with sambal (in addition to peppers, the sauce has shrimp paste and a little lemon broth).
 A great accompaniment for grilled fish and shrimp.

-Terung means eggplant in Bahasa – this dish consists of fried eggplants covered with sambal made with very potent peppers (chilli and bird’s eye), garlic, shrimp paste, sugar and salt.
+Terung means eggplant in Bahasa – this dish consists of fried eggplants covered with a sambal made with very potent peppers (chili and bird’s eye), garlic, shrimp paste, sugar, and salt.

 It is a very popular dish throughout Indonesia and every region of the country has its typical satay.
-An example is the Sate Padang, originated from Padang (a town in the island of Sumatra) which consists of a skewer with beef or tongue served in a thick sauce made with rice flour and spices such as turmeric, ginger, curry, coriander, cumin and galangal.
+An example is the Sate Padang, which originated from Padang (a town on the island of Sumatra) which consists of a skewer with beef or tongue served in a thick sauce made with rice flour and spices such as turmeric, ginger, curry, coriander, cumin, and galangal.

 Ikan Goreng means fried fish.
-In this Indonesian dish, the fish is marinated in a paste usually containing lemon juice, chilli pepper, coriander, turmeric, galangal and shallot (the ingredients may vary according to the region of the country), and later fried in immersion.
+In this Indonesian dish, the fish is marinated in a paste usually containing lemon juice, chili pepper, coriander, turmeric, galangal, and shallot (the ingredients may vary according to the region of the country), and later fried in immersion.
 It is common to serve Ikan Goreng with rice and sambal.

 Mie Goreng (fried noodle) is a street food very famous in Indonesia and similar to Nasi Goreng, but with noodles instead of rice.
-The dish is derived from a Chinese recipe but without pork, since the majority of Indonesia population is Muslim.
-Mie Goreng can be made with sautéed fried noodles with Kecap Manis sauce, egg, bean sprout, meat (chicken, beef, shrimp, bakso) and vegetables.
+The dish is derived from a Chinese recipe but without pork, since the majority of the Indonesian population is Muslim.
+Mie Goreng can be made with sautéed fried noodles with Kecap Manis sauce, egg, bean sprout, meat (chicken, beef, shrimp, bakso), and vegetables.

 Kopi Joss is a cup of coffee served with a piece of hot charcoal, an exotic drink typical of Yogyakarta (Java).
 Kopi means coffee and Joss refers to the noise of hot coal falling on the drink.
 According to popular tradition, charcoal serves to neutralize the acidity of coffee, in addition to reducing impurities (attention: to take coffee it is necessary to remove the charcoal).